Vikna Wind Farm

-Vikna Wind Farm (Vikna vindmøllepark) was a former wind farm located on Husfjellet, just west of the village of Garstad on the island Mellom-Vikna in the municipality of Nærøysund in Trøndelag county, Norway.
+Vikna Wind Farm (Vikna vindmøllepark) was a wind farm located on Husfjellet, just west of the village of Garstad on the island Mellom-Vikna in Nærøysund Municipality in Trøndelag county, Norway.
 The wind farm consisted of five wind turbines, with an installed capacity of 2.2 MW (calculated as 3 x 0.4 MW + 2 x 0.5 MW), with an average annual production of 5.8 GWh.
 The wind farm began operation in 1991 and was owned by Nord-Trøndelag Elektrisitetsverk.
 It was decommissioned in 2015.